Address:

 Option 3 - How to Post a Property Bond for a Defendant at Banner County offenders are housed at Scotts Bluff County Jail

-If you are a landowner in Banner County you may be able to post a property bond.
-Property within Banner County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Banner County, you may be able to post a property bond to secure the defendant's release.
+Property located within Banner County can be used as collateral, but all property owners must be present to sign the bond.

-Click here for additional information on how to post bail at Banner County offenders are housed at Scotts Bluff County Jail.
+For more information, click here for details on posting bail at Banner County offenders are housed at Scotts Bluff County Jail.

 Anyone over the age of 18 who can produce a valid government-issued photo ID can post bail.
 Accepted forms of ID include a Photo Driver's License, Passport, or Motor Vehicle issued ID.